ViscousTests/website/content/docs/investing-and-finances/influences.md

 ## The [Mad Fientist](https://www.madfientist.com/)

 Great mechanical guide for how to become financially independant.
 I used to listen to the podcast a lot on my commutes.
+[This article about the author's portfolio](https://www.madfientist.com/my-portfolio/) is a good example of the content.

 ## The Psychology of Money by Morgan Housel